ChatGPT2/Space-Oddity-Bowie/README.md

 For example, you can replace system message with the following:

 > I will let you act as a translator.
-Your goal is to translat
+Your goal is to translate any language